-Underdrain (if required)
+Underdrain (if required):

 A minimum 100 mm diameter perforated underdrain pipe may be placed in the gravel storage layer of the facility in order to provide a positive outlet for the facility in the event that infiltration is not being achieved.
 An underdrain is only needed where the native soil infiltration rate is less than 15 mm/hr.
 As per the Infiltration Rate Assessment (refer to Appendix B), prepared by Golder, the design infiltration rate calculated for the subject site is 22 mm/hr.
 Therefore, underdrains will not be required for the on-site bioretention facilities.
-In the event that the facilities are full, (i.e. not infiltrating stormwater into the native soils during periods of high water table), runoff will be conveyed overland via the vegetated surface swale.
-Surface storage and subsurface storage are available to contain all storm events up to and including the 100 year design event (as requested by the Conservation Authority) within the system (i.e. without bypassing untreated) until full infiltration can be achieved (refer to Section 7.6).
+In the event that the facilities are full, (i.e. not infiltrating stormwater into the native soils) runoff can be conveyed overland via the vegetated surface swale.
+Surface storage and subsurface storage are available to contain all storm events up to and including the 100 year design event (as requested by the Conservation Authority) within the system (i.e. without bypassing treatment) until full infiltration can be achieved (refer to Section 7.6).

-Monitoring Well
+Monitoring Well:

-The monitoring well is a perforated standpipe that extends from the bottom of the facility to the top.
+The monitoring well is a standpipe that extends from the bottom of the facility to above finished grade.
+The portion of the standpipe within the gravel layer is to be perforated.
 The monitoring well allows for measurement of the subsurface water level to track the drainage performance of the facility over time.
 Standpipes should be securely capped on both ends and remain undamaged.